Education: A.A. Central Oregon Community College; B.A. Marylhurst University; M.S. Portland State University

 Vicky Ragsdale has been the Administrative Coordinator and Box Office Manager for Linfield’s Theatre and Communication Arts Department since 2003.

-Education: B.A.
-Linfield College; M.F.A.
-Northern Illinois University
+Education: B.A. in Theatre at Linfield College; M.F.A. in Scenic Design at Northern Illinois University

 Robert Vaughn has been a member of the Theatre Arts Program faculty since 2008.
 Prior to his appointment as Technical Director and Sound Designer at Linfield, Professor Vaughn was the Technical Theatre Manager at the Vancouver School of Arts & Academics in Vancouver, WA.
 He has also found freelance work in the Portland are with Profile Theatre, Lakewood Center for the Arts and Broadway Rose.

 This former Wildcat holds a bachelor’s degree in theatre from Linfield and a graduate degree in scenic design from Northern Illinois University.